 The Board encourages skill development of its Board Members and provides, within available resources, institutional memberships in key library organizations and financial support for attendance at library conferences and relevant workshops, including reimbursement of registration fees and of travel and accommodations expenses.
 Entitlement for financial support for these activities requires the approval of the Board Chair or Vice-Chair.

-Approval: Avnish Mehta, 2020.
+Approval: Evan Legate, 2024.
 Statutory: Yes.

 The Library will maintain appropriate insurance for its Board Members.

-Approval: Avnish Mehta, 2020.
+Approval: Evan Legate, 2024.
 Statutory: No.

 The Board is a volunteer board and does not offer compensation for service.
-However, in order to ensure that service on the Board is available to all members of the community, the Library will pay for reasonable expenses incurred when Board Members attend Board and Board Committee meetings, represent the Library at community functions, and attend learning and development activities, when those functions and activities have been authorized by the Board Chair or Vice-Chair.
+However, in order to ensure that service on the Board is available and accessible to all members of the community, the Library will pay for reasonable expenses incurred when Board Members attend Board and Board Committee meetings, represent the Library at community functions, and attend learning and development activities, when those functions and activities have been authorized by the Board Chair or Vice-Chair.

 Eligible expenses include, but are not limited to: